pyocd/pyOCD/docs/options.md

 Wire protocol, either 'swd', 'jtag', or 'default'.
 </td></tr>

-<tr><td>dap_enable_swj</td>
+<tr><td>dap_swj_enable</td>
 <td>bool</td>
 <td>True</td>
 <td>
 Send SWJ transition sequence to switch between SWD and JTAG.
 </td></tr>

-<tr><td>dap_use_deprecated_swj</td>
+<tr><td>dap_swj_use_dormant</td>
 <td>bool</td>
-<td>True</td>
+<td>False</td>
 <td>
-Use the SWJ sequence deprecated in ADIv5.2 to transition between SWD and JTAG rather than the new sequence that goes through dormant mode.
+When switching between SWD and JTAG, use the SWJ sequence added in ADIv5.2 that transitions through a new dormant state.
 Requires a SWJ-DPv2.
-Note that if the connection attempt fails using the deprecated sequence, then pyOCD will automatically attempt to use the new sequence.
-This option simply skips the deprecated sequence in case it causes problems.
+Note that if the connection attempt fails using the deprecated sequence (when this option is disabled), then pyOCD will automatically attempt to use the new sequence.
+This option simply skips the deprecated sequence in case it causes problems or it is known that dormant state is required for the target.
 </td></tr>

 <tr><td>debug.log_flm_info</td>